 Wright talks about the effects of social media specifically on insurance subrogation cases.
 She gives the example of disability claim fraud, and using Facebook photos much in the way a PI would follow someone to see if they were truly still disabled from the incident.
 Similarly, she points out that photos and videos of incidents can help identify witnesses and relay the factual reality of the event that precipitated the subrogation claim damages.

-To listen to the entirety of this discussion on the ever-changing field of insurance subrogation, you can listen to it here.
-And be sure to check out Rebecca and Jason on certain episodes of Rathbone Group’s “On Subrogation” podcast and YouTube channels.
+You can listen to the entirety of this discussion on the ever-changing field of insurance subrogation on YouTube.
+And be sure to check out Rebecca and Jason discussing other subrogation topics on certain episodes of Rathbone Group’s “On Subrogation” podcast and YouTube channels.